 The Company's operating structure is the basis for our financial reporting.
-The Company's three segments include North America, Europe and Mediterranean, and ROW.
-Additional financial information regarding the segments appears in Note 16 - Segment Information.
+The Company's three segments include North America, Europe and Mediterranean, and Rest of World ("ROW").
+Additional financial information regarding the segments appears in Footnote 16 - Segment Information.